jorishey1234/mixing_simulator/README.md

 Scalar properties :

-- Diffusion : Molecular diffusion of the scalar
+- Diffusion : Molecular diffusivity of the scalar

 Simultaion properties :